jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 Danger zone tab
 ===============

-To remove all users from mailbox or delete mailbox switch to "Danger Zone" tab by click on "Danger Zone" heading
+To remove all users from mailbox or delete mailbox switch to "Danger zone" tab

 .. image:: pic_mailboxes/mailboxesDangerZone.png
    :width: 600